12 Social Media Threats to Be Aware Of & How to Prevent Them

 6. Fake News and Misinformation

 The spread of fake news and misinformation is a social media threat that can have widespread consequences.
 False information can influence public opinion, incite panic, and even impact elections.
-Social media’s rapid dissemination of information makes it a powerful tool for spreading misinformation and disinformation.
+Social media’s rapid dissemination of information makes it a powerful tool for spreading narrative attacks.
 About 38% of U.S. consumers unknowingly shared fake news on social media.
 An estimated 500k deepfakes were shared on social media in 2023.
-Narrative intelligence tools like Blackbird.AI can help analyze emerging misinformation and disinformation to identify key narratives that impact organizations, the influence behind them, the networks they touch, the bot behavior that scales them, and the cohorts and communities that connect them.
+Narrative intelligence tools like Blackbird.AI can help analyze emerging narrative attacks to identify key narratives that impact organizations, the influence behind them, the networks they touch, the bot behavior that scales them, and the cohorts and communities that connect them.
 This information enables organizations to proactively understand narrative threats as they scale and become harmful for better strategic decision-making..

 Prevention Tips: